Q. I am worried about another outbreak of late blight, after 2009’s epidemic. Can I do anything to prevent tomato disease?

 - Some such diseases (not late blight) can even contaminate cages and stakes and tools, which should be disinfected with a 1:9 bleach:water solution.
 First wipe or brush off any caked-on soil; soak the implements for 10 minutes.

 - Resistant tomato varieties such as ‘Mountain Magic,’ ‘Plum Regal’ and ‘Legend’ can offer some protection from late blight, says the University of Massachusetts Extension on their great late-blight fact sheet.
-Investigate appropriate resistant varieties to offer some protection against other diseases; this chart of disease resistance by tomato variety may help.
+Investigate appropriate resistant varieties to offer some protection against other diseases; this list of disease resistance by tomato variety may help.

 - Tomato grafting, as we have discussed—using a more vigorous rootstock to support less-robust growing heirlooms in particular—is another possible tactic, but not as easy as merely sowing seed.